timcdlucas/timcdlucas.github.io/_pages/about.md

   - /about.html
 ---

-I am an MRC ERC fellow at the [Centre for Environment and Health](http://www.environment-health.ac.uk/), Imperial College.
+I am a lecturer in the [Dept. of Health Sciences](https://le.ac.uk/health-sciences) at the University of Leicester.
 My interests encompass statistical methods and mathematical models for studying disease.
-The aim of my fellowship is to develop geospatial methods for disease mapping that properly account for human movement.
-You're not just exposed to air pollution at your home, you are also exposed at work and places you visit.
-Standard geostatistical models do not account for this fact.
+In particular I'm interested in studying methods that account for multiple temporal or spatial scales.
+For example, disease progression or diagnosis is typically quite a slow process, but we are exposed to environmental factors such as air pollution every second.
+Depending on our movement patterns, we can have very different exposures from one minute to the next.

 I have a continuing interest in infectious disease models and statistical methods for ecology.
 Recently this has involved developing models of contact tracing to help guide COVID-19 policy.
+Previously, I worked as a Research Fellow at Imperial College.
-Previously, I worked with Deirdre Hollingsworth at the Big Data Institute, University of Oxford on neglected tropical diseases.
+Before that I worked with Deirdre Hollingsworth and the Malaria Atlas Project at the Big Data Institute, University of Oxford on neglected tropical diseases and malaria.
-Before that I worked with the Malaria Atlas Project where I developed geostatistical disaggregation models.

 Please feel free to email me to discuss stats, modelling, R or anything else.
+If you are a student looking for opportunities such as masters or PhD projects please email to say hello, though having just started as a lecturer it might take me a while to work out what's going.
 My address is timcdlucas --- gmail --- com.
 Or you can say hello on twitter @timcdlucas and @StatsForBios.